yearbook/extendscript-api-documentation/README.md

     $ npm install

-Build automatically (only works on OSX):
+Build automatically (only works on OS X and Windows 64):

     $ npm run build